LaosOfficial Name: Lao People's Democratic Republic

 The Lao government security forces often stop and check all transport on main roads, particularly at night.
 You must comply with requests to stop at checkpoints and roadblocks.
 Especially if you are considering travel outside urban centers, please contact relevant Lao government offices, such as Lao Immigration Police Headquarters in Vientiane, the Lao Tourist Police, local police and customs offices, or the U.S. Embassy for the most current security information.
 To avoid trouble with the authorities, if you are traveling outside of normal tourist areas or contemplating any unusual activity (including, but not limited to, engaging in business, extensive photography, or scientific research of any kind), be sure to seek advance permission from the Village Chief, District Head, Provincial Governor, or National Tourism Authority, as appropriate.

-If you travel to Vang Vieng, be aware that some tourists have been robbed and sexually assaulted in that area.
-Many restaurants in the Vang Vieng area offer menu items, particularly “pizzas,” “shakes,” or “teas,” that may contain unknown substances or opiates.
+Drugs: Possession of, trafficking in, and manufacture of drugs are serious offenses in Laos.
+Those caught face lengthy prison sentences or even the death penalty.
+There are restaurants in Laos that offer menu items, particularly “pizzas” or “shakes,” that may contain unknown substances or opiates.
 These products are often advertised as “happy” or “special” items.
 These unknown substances or opiates can be dangerous, causing serious illness or even death.
-Travelers in Vang Vieng have been fined and detained for purchasing, possessing, or using illegal substances.
+Travelers in Vang Vieng and Vientiane have been fined and detained for purchasing, possessing, or using illegal substances.
 In recent years, foreigners, including U.S. citizens, have died in Laos after using illegal drugs, such as methamphetamines, opium, or heroin.
 The potency of some of these drugs can be several times that of similar substances found in the United States.

-Don’t buy counterfeit and pirated goods, even if they are widely available.
-Not only are the bootlegs illegal in the United States, if you purchase them, you may also be breaking local law.
+Counterfeit and pirated goods: These goods are widely available in Laos, but don’t buy them.
+Not only are they illegal in the United States, if you purchase them, you may also be breaking local law.